trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

   <figcaption class="text-center">The Truffle Teams Debugger Interface.</figcaption>
 </figure>

-Using the above example as a reference, the first thing to note is the transaction hash (`0x82f668a...`) at the very top of the screen.
-To the left of this is a visual representation of whether the transaction ultimately succeeded <i class="fas fa-check-circle" style="color: #00A311"></i> or failed <i class="fas fa-times-circle" style="color: #D60000"></i>.
+Using the above example as a reference, the first thing to note is the transaction hash (`0x82f668a...`) in the page header.
+The header includes a visual representation of whether the transaction ultimately succeeded <i class="fas fa-check-circle" style="color: #00A311"></i> or failed <i class="fas fa-times-circle" style="color: #D60000"></i>.
 This is a useful reference as it allows you to preemptively know whether to expect a status message when execution completes.
 More on this in the [Status Messages](/docs/teams/debugger/using-the-debugger#status-messages) section below.

 ## Debugger Control Palette